South Korea: Retail sales Y-on-Y

 * indicates monthly or quarterly data series

-For that indicator, we provide data for South Korea from January 1996 to December 2022.
-The average value for South Korea during that period was 3.68 percent with a minimum of -21.53 percent in July 1998 and a maximum of 20.19 percent in May 2000.
-Click on the following link to see the values of Retail sales Y-on-Y around the world.
+The most recent value is -0.29 percent as of May 2025, a decline compared to the previous value of -0.1 percent.
+Historically, the average for South Korea from January 1996 to May 2025 is 3.2 percent.
+The minimum of -17.32 percent was recorded in July 1998, while the maximum of 18.08 percent was reached in May 2000.
+Click on the following link to see the values of: Retail sales Y-on-Y around the world.

 Select indicator